fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

    *  **images(id)**: An NSArray of PHAsset, ALAsset, or NSString (public image urls https://).
 (Array can contain combination of types).
 Images must be JPG format and smaller than 20MB.
 A maximum of 50 images can be sent in a given Checkout process.
 If more than 50 images are sent, only the first 50 will be processed.
    *  **userid(NSString)**: Optional param, send in @"" if you don't use it.
 This can be used to link a user with an order.
 MaxLength = 50 alphanumeric characters.

-4. Next, set the Fujifilm_SPA_SDK_iOS object’s delegate to the view controller:
+4. Set the Fujifilm_SPA_SDK_iOS object’s delegate to the view controller:
    ```objective-c
    fujifilmOrderController.delegate = self;
    ```

-5. Finally, present the Fujifilm_SPA_SDK_iOS object:
+5. Present the Fujifilm_SPA_SDK_iOS object:
    ```objective-c
    [self presentViewController:fujifilmOrderController animated:YES completion:nil];
    ```

-6. The FujifilmSPASDKDelegate requires your view controller to implement the method fujifilmSPASDKFinishedWithStatus:(int) statusCode andMessage(NSString*) message.
+6. Implement the delegate.
+The FujifilmSPASDKDelegate requires your view controller to implement the method fujifilmSPASDKFinishedWithStatus:(int) statusCode andMessage(NSString*) message.

    When the Fujifilm SPA SDK is finished, it will return to the parent app, calling fujifilmSPASDKFinishedWithStatus.
 You must implement like so: